 Great user experience and trust have a lot in common.
 A consistent, effective user experience will build up trust and positive associations for your brand.
 Smooth navigation on your site will let users know you care about their experience.
 While demonstrating transparency, social proof and a customer-focused approach to business in your design can help with this too.

-Bio: Louisa McGrath is a content manager at Rebrandly, the URL shortener empowering marketers to put their brand’s name on all the links they share.
+Author Bio: Louisa McGrath is a content manager at Rebrandly, the URL shortener empowering marketers to put their brand’s name on all the links they share.
 She can be seen blogging around Dublin city center, except on Sundays when she stays in to pore over the newspapers.